bitofbinary/bitofbinary/content/about.md

 I’m on a lifelong journey of progressively trying to be less wrong.

-Writing software is my profession and I have been doing this programming thing for more than twenty years.
-It has been a wonderful journey.
+I write software for fun and profit.
+I have been doing this for more than twenty years and it has been a wonderful journey.

 Other than programming, my interests are reading <a href="/books">books</a>, holidaying with my family and cooking.